Chapter: Allocation

 System functioning as designed.

 The farms were not large.
 They did not anchor the regional bond markets.
-They supplied specialty crops.
-Almond varietals, some organic citrus.
+They supplied specialty crops — almond varietals, some organic citrus.
 They employed seasonal labor that had already been trending downward as irrigation costs rose.
+These are the details that get lost in the aggregate, the particulars that a model handles by converting them into coefficients and then proceeding.

 Less than one percentage point was enough.